Dubai Cruise Ship Terminal (Mina Rashid or Port Rasheed)

-Dubai cruise ship terminal expansion
+Dubai cruise ship terminal history timeline and expansion

-29 January 2012 - Capacity to eventually be expanded such that the terminal can handle up to 7 cruise ships at one time (press release).
+- 29 Jan 2012 - Capacity to eventually be expanded such that the terminal can handle up to 7 cruise ships at one time (press release).

-26 October 2011 - A second terminal is planned with opening date expected before end of 2012 according to an announcement by DP World.
+- 26 Oct 2011 - A second terminal is planned with opening date expected before end of 2012 according to an announcement by DP World.
 Capacity will increase from two to five cruise liners.

 New Dubai cruise ship terminal opened

-Official opening date of the Port Rashid cruise terminal in Dubai was Tuesday 23 February 2010.
+- Official opening date of the Port Rashid cruise terminal in Dubai was Tuesday 23 February 2010.

-In September 2009, the DTCM said the new terminal would open in January 2010.
+- In September 2009, the DTCM said the new terminal would open in January 2010.

-The terminal was opened by Sheikh Hamdan Bin Mohammed Bin Rashid Al Maktoum, the Crown Prince of Dubai.
+- The terminal was opened by Sheikh Hamdan Bin Mohammed Bin Rashid Al Maktoum, the Crown Prince of Dubai.

-As part of the ceremony,
+- As part of the ceremony,

 the naming of the Costa Deliziosa Italian passenger liner took place, another first for Dubai, and any Arab city.

-The Port Rashid terminal is operated by the Dubai Department of Tourism and Commerce Marketing (DTCM).
+- The Port Rashid terminal is operated by the Dubai Department of Tourism and Commerce Marketing (DTCM).

-Port capacity is for 4 cruise ships at a time.
+- Port capacity is for 4 cruise ships at a time.

-The new terminal might have been prompted by reports of criticism from Costa Cruises in Europe who started using the Dubai terminal as a base in 2006, but the terminal became a construction site in 2008-2009 resulting in passengers using makeshift facilities in Port Rashid.
+- The new terminal might have been prompted by reports of criticism from Costa Cruises in Europe who started using the Dubai terminal as a base in 2006, but the terminal became a construction site in 2008-2009 resulting in passengers using makeshift facilities in Port Rashid.

-Dubai Cruise Terminal is the best in the Middle East for 2010, and was the best in the world apparently.
+- Dubai Cruise Terminal is the best in the Middle East for 2010, and was the best in the world apparently.
 DCT received the "Middle East's Leading Cruise Port award" for 2010, and the "World's Leading Cruise Port award" for 2008 and 2009 from the

 World Travel Awards (WTA).
 The WTA are based in London, UK, and the gongs are awarded based on votes from travel and tourist industry personnel such as travel agents, rather than real customers.
 Information according to a 27 May 2010 press release from DP World which appeared to say that the area of the terminal had shrunk (see facts and figures below).